-Twelve-inch pipes carried water down to the Lester Lumber Company in hopes that if needed, the gravity fed system would suppress any fires.
+Twelve-inch pipes carried water down to the Lester Lumber Company in hopes that if needed, the gravity-fed system would suppress any fires.

-According to Tom Perry in his book, Toiling Upward, the local Kiwanis Club asked Lester for a contribution to build a new swimming pool.
+According to Tom Perry in his book, Toiling Upward, the local Kiwanis Club asked Lester for a contribution to building a new swimming pool.
 Lester suggested turning his fire reservoir into a citywide recreation center instead.

 Low cement walls divided the pool into various depths.
-The pools circumference was 1,000 feet.
+The pool’s circumference was 1,000 feet.
 It cost $100,000 to build over 16 months.
 That’s equal to $1.223 million in 2018 dollars.
 Workers hauled 25,000 bags of concrete, each weighing 100 pounds, to build an oval pool of 260 x 130 feet.

 The three tiers of circular concrete looked like a spider web.
 The outer circle was an 18 inches deep “baby pool,” another, 4 feet deep; and the center sloped to 12 feet with a diving board in the center.
 The diving platform was three-tiered with a 20-ft high dive.